kevykim/Airbb-project/README.md

 # Future Focus: Bookings, Images

-- Add a Bookings feature where a User can book, edit, and delete a trip.
 - Add a Images feature where an Owner of a spot can add/delete an image to their created spot.
+- Add AWS for images.
+- Google Maps API